Carmel A. Whittle

 Carmel Whittle is an accomplished Irish, Mik’maq visual artist, musician and song writer, educator and Independent filmmaker hailing from Newfoundland – a province whose harsh beauty and strong people have moulded her into an artist with a deep understanding of the struggle that Indigenous people in this country are going through.

 Her work as a cultural community artist and Indigenous liaison supports her striving and thriving in decolonized community arts, and she has animated discussion groups specific to the Truth and Reconciliation Commission’s Calls To Action in the arts.
 She is founder of the Indigenous Artists Coalition and a member of the Thunderbird Sisters Collective and the Multicultural Artists Coalition.
-A recent community project includes the No Borders Art Festival, developed, co-directed and co-curated with the Indigenous and Multicultural Artists Coalitions in collaboration with community partners Saw Video, Art-engine, G101, the Thunderbird Sisters and the Eagle & Condor Collective.
+A recent community project includes the No Borders Art Festival, developed, directed and curated with the Indigenous and Multicultural Artists Coalitions in collaboration with community partners Saw Video, Art-engine, G101, the Thunderbird Sisters and the Eagle & Condor Collective.

 Most recent Films: Please contact the artist for screening films at email@example.com